 Espresso tastes more bright, full, rich, and strong.
 It encompasses the best of the coffee beans in a small volume.
 The aftertaste can even be sweet.
 The lungo, on the other side, is more diluted, has a more rounded flavor and an underlying bitterness.
 The aftertaste can be bitter if over extracted.

 The espresso has a rich, dark brown, almost black color, topped with golden crema, about 1/3 of an inch thick.
 A good quality shot has “tiger-striped” crema.
 The lungo has a lighter brown color; it’s slender and has thinner and lighter crema on top that disappears promptly.

 If you think lungo might be your next go-to brew, why not try and make it yourself.
 You don’t have to be a certified barista to create the perfect lungo.
 All you need is coffee, an espresso machine, water, and our instructions!

 (with 2 oz measurement)

 - Medium ground coffee: 14 - 22 grams

 - Grind your espresso beans.
 We find a medium-fine to medium grind works best for longer shots.

 - Place ground coffee in your espresso machine's portafilter.
-Level, tamp and begin brewing as you’d normally do.
+Tamp, level and begin brewing as you’d normally do.

 - This where you've to pay close attention.
 If you have a shot glass with measurements (see above image), use the 1:3 brew ratio method.
 In our example, all this means is for every 20 grams of ground coffee, pull 60ml (2oz) of brewed espresso.
 This makes the most consistent lungo.

 - Alternatively: If you don't have a way to measure the volume of pulled espresso, use a timer.
 For a lungo simply double the regular extraction time.
-An espresso takes roughly 25 seconds, so a good lungo should take 50 seconds.
+An espresso takes roughly 25 seconds, so a good lungo should take 50 seconds to pull.

 - Pour your lungo into a cup and enjoy!